os-climate/witness-energy/energy_models/models/heat/low/hydrogen_boiler_low_heat/documentation/hydrogen_boiler_low_heat_disc.markdown

 Replacing natural gas boilers with hydrogen gas may be the simplest solution to the nation’s heating problems.
 Hydrogen is a carbon-free fuel source and can fit into a current boiler’s physical space without much disruption.

-High temperature heat in Hydrogen boiler technology, the temperature range is above 400 degree C.
+Low temperature heat in Hydrogen boiler technology, the temperature range is above 400 degree C.

 In Hydrogen demand calculation, Hydrogen is used to produce 1kwh of heat (this information in kwh) : hydrogen_needs is in